Blocks and Vortices in the 3d ADHM Quiver Gauge Theory: Examples

 The theory is self mirror dual and has resolved Higgs/Coulomb branches given by the cotangent bundle to the complete flag variety in $\mathbb{C}^N$:

 The Higgs/Coulomb branch admits an action of the $SU(N)$ flavour symmetry and an anti-diagonal combination of the $\mathcal{N}=4$ R-symmetry that acts by contracting the cotangent directions.
-In the presence of generic mass and FI parameters, the fixed points under this group action on the Higgs/Coulomb branches are labelled by $\sigma \in S_N$.
+In the presence of generic real mass and FI parameters, the fixed points under this group action on the Higgs/Coulomb branches are labelled by permutations of $N$ which we denote by $\sigma \in S_N$.

 We denote the mass parameters/flavour fugacities as $z_i=e^{-m_i}$ for $i=1,\ldots,N$, the FI parameters/topological fugacities as $\zeta_i = e^{-\xi_i}$ and $t$ denotes the usual diagonal combination of R-symmetries.